 Head of Digital, Ebiquity

 Director of Commercial Platforms & Operations, Auto Trader UK

 Hear from creatives and strategists alike on the science of weaving emotion into creative storytelling.
 Which emotional cords are meant to be played, while others are perhaps left untouched?
 Hear the potential advantages when done right, but be warned of the risks when entering this sensitive arena.

 Today reaching Millennials is the name of the game.
-This coveted demographic, in the midst of disrupting a variety of industries, is rewriting the script in the grocery sector.
 With preferences and behaviours evolving quickly, tenured brands are seeking inventive ways to engage their next generation of consumers.
-In this session Tastemade and Unilever will discuss the importance of digital video and strategies for creating relatable, inspirational and localized content for the new era.
+In this session Tastemade will discuss the importance of digital video and strategies for creating relatable, inspirational and localized content for the new era.

 Head of EMEA Sales and Brand Partnerships, Tastemade

 Executive Director, Head of CREATE, Manning Gottlieb OMD